This Website

 These photos thanks to Ted Dietrich

-Here's the same model of gun and box, but this one was owned by David Denton of The Antique Cowboy, another one of our advertisers.
+Here's the same model of gun and box, but this one was owned by David Denton of The Antique Cowboy.
 And, of course, this view shows the right side of the gun.

 This is a gold plated Shootin' Iron by Kilgore that has black staghorn grips.
 Very unusual.